fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 |                 | exact type definition sent to the PI Web API endpoint.                                    |
 +-----------------+-------------------------------------------------------------------------------------------+

-Possible solutions to common problems
+Possible Solutions to Common Problems
 =====================================

+The solutions in this section apply to *Complex Type* configurations only.

 Recreate PI Server objects and resend data to the same AF Hierarchy
 -------------------------------------------------------------------

 Recreate a single PI Server object or a set of PI Server objects.
 Resend all the data for them to the PI Server on the Asset Framework hierarchy level.
-This procedure applies to *Complex Type* configurations only.

 Procedure:
     - Disable the first OMF North instance